 We take pride in building, sustaining and sharing a culture that is founded on these principles of unity and respect.

 The UC Merced Principles of Community were developed by the Chancellor’s Advisory Council for Campus Climate, Culture and Inclusion in collaboration with the campus community.
 These principles were issued on March 25, 2014.
-Download the Principals of Community.
+Download the Principles of Community.